-27 Better Ways to Praise Your Child Other Than Saying “You're Amazing”
+27 More Effective Ways to Praise Your Child Other Than “You're Amazing!”

 While sitting on the bench at the park, I watched a preschooler whoosh down the slide on his belly, head first.
-His dad yelled across the playground to him: “That was freaking amazing!”
+His dad yelled across the playground to him: “That was freakin' amazing!”
 While waiting for my son after school, I saw a student show her mother a charcoal drawing.
 Without equivocation, Mom announced: “You're an amazing artist!”
-While picking up my son after play practice, I listened as the director raved that each child's performance was “beyond amazing.”
+While picking up my son after play practice, I listened as the director raved that each child's performance was “beyond amazing!”

 It's little wonder I see the superlative amazing as a throw-away word—over-the-top praise so overused that it means absolutely nothing.
 Moms and dads feel pressured to say it.
 They hear other parents piling on the compliments with their children and feel obliged to do the same and even more.
 After all, you can't overdo a good thing, right?